Gabriella439/post-rfc/sotu.md

 **Rating:** Best in Class

 In terms of testing, Haskell is a clear leader.
-It has both more practical, more advanced and more advanced test automation than other languages.
+It has both more practical, more robust and more advanced test automation than other languages.

 Haskell's property testing, which started with `QuickCheck`, is the gold standard which all other property-based testing implementations are measured